Sintra Tourist Guide

 Sintra possesses a number of prestigious hotels, some of which are situated in the surrounding hills.
 A centenary tram ride takes one through these luscious hills on the way down to the coast, stopping off at various picturesque villages on the way.

 A trip to Sintra is a step back in time.
 When planning a trip here, be prepared to leave behind all the commotion of modern-day urban life as you step inside a world of magic and romance and feel the inspiration of Nature.
-Strawberry World’s portfolio of charming hotels will provide just the place to sit back and feel the aura of Sintra.
+Portugal-live’s portfolio of charming hotels will provide just the place to sit back and feel the aura of Sintra.